cby0730/CustomSemanticSegmentation/README.md

 ## Requirements

-Make sure you have Python 3.7+ installed.
 The required Python packages are listed in `requirements.txt`.

 ## Installation